 • Our social workers in schools help more than 400 children and their families to deal with issues and develop resilience

-• More than 70 children are supported through our foster care program
+• Over 75 children are supported through our foster care programme

-• 43 young people stay in our group homes
+• More than 40 young people stay in our group homes.

 Our income comes from government funding, parent fees, corporate and philanthropic support, and the generosity of thousands of individual supporters.